Jaykul/PowerShellTemplate/README.md

 We use `Invoke-Build` to build our modules, to ensure we can reproduce the build locally on our laptops the same as in our CI/CD environment

-At loanDepot we have our build tasks defined in a shared repository "InvokeBuildTasks", so all our module builds are basically identical.
+We keep shared build tasks defined in a [Tasks](/PoshCode/Tasks) repository, so all our module builds are basically identical.

 To build locally, you'll need to have that repository checked out adjacent to this one.
 Then, you can just switch to this folder and run: `Invoke-Build`